-It’s also important to know that not all national parks campgrounds can accommodate RVs, so you will want to be sure to check on this before going in.
+It’s also important to know that not all national park campgrounds can accommodate RVs, so you will want to be sure to check on this before going in.
 Additionally, not all NPS campgrounds take reservations, but those that do can often be booked up months in advance, so know that going in.

 National Parks Near Me

-Now that you know what to expect in terms of national parks fees—and how to save money on those fees—the next step is finding a park to explore.
+Now that you know what to expect in terms of national park fees—and how to save money on those fees—the next step is finding a park to explore.
 While the west side of the US is where many of the most famous parks are found, there are actually NPS sites hidden around every corner in our amazing country.
-Therefore, it should be pretty easy to find a place to do some national parks adventuring.
+Therefore, it should be pretty easy to find a place to do some national park adventuring.

 One of the easiest ways to go about this is to search Google for “national parks near me”.
 Of course, if you’re headed out on a road trip, you’ll want to search beyond your own backyard.
 In this case, head to the NPS website for information on parks in any given area.